SERIES > Innocent Devil's Harem

 “How many?”
 I wondered,

-already considering intervening, since this predator had made my older sister
+already considering intervening, since this predator had made her so upset.

 She tried sucking in a deep